Kern000/projectTwoFrontEnd-ReactNative/README.md

 <h3> Key Capabilities Tested </h3>

 1. There is FrontEnd regex validation for all input fields to prevent XSS injections.
 Mongoose (MongoDB) schema perform backend validation to prevent unwanted and bad datasets from impairing data usage.
+Joi middleware perform validation on all post requests at the controller level.
 Error messages on the frontend communicates user error and guides users to take corrective actions.

 2. Stack navigator stacks screens based on user paths to prevent unnecessary unmounting and re-rendering of screens.
 While mounting many screens could lead to stack overflow, the page flow is designed to limit the maximum number of stacks even when using deeply nested pages.

-3. React native touchables have been incorporate for better UI/UX.

-4. There is real time update to the frontend user from the database with regard to their lists of blocked number, whitelisted country codes, and whitelisted numbers.
+3. There is real time update to the frontend user from the database with regard to their lists of blocked number, whitelisted country codes, and whitelisted numbers.
 Optional chaining of the .map function is also employed to give flexibility in the rendering the reloaded data.
 This is because the data fetching is not instantaneous, therefore, react has to give time before rendering.

-5. Landing page communicates the clear purpose of the App and navigates to the main page after a short period of time or if the user presses on the screen.
+4. Landing page communicates the clear purpose of the App and navigates to the main page after a short period of time or if the user presses on the screen.

-6. Backend server is separated into the schema layer, service layer (includes the Data Access Layer), controller layer for sending http responses and data for frontend use, router layer, and middleware for firebase authorization based on Json web token.
+5. Backend server is separated into the schema layer, service layer (includes the Data Access Layer), controller layer for sending http responses and data for frontend use, router layer, and middleware for firebase authorization based on Json web token.
 All these lead to better abstraction and separation of concerns and code reuseability.

-7. Both referencing and embedding structure is incorporated in MongoDB.
+6. Both referencing and embedding structure is incorporated in MongoDB.
 User document is linked to data entry documents, which may contain lightly nested arrays.
 This structure allows sharding and adaptation to different user needs based on their entries.
 This allows for fast retrieval of data as documents can be indexed based on their users rather than the data entry fields which may be large in numbers.
 These allow horizontal scalability without sacrificing the app's performance.

-8. Lastly, both Firebase and MongoDb schema require unique emails.
-This prevents users from using the same email to form multiple accounts on the application.

 <h3> Test Cases </h3>
 Test Name: Register email and password </br>